These wonderfully soft and chewy keto chocolate chip cookies are made with almond flour and extra dark chocolate chips.

 Making these keto chocolate chip cookies is easy!
 The detailed instructions are included in the recipe card below.
 Here are the basic steps:

-- Using a handheld electric whisk, beat together the butter, stevia, vanilla, and egg.
+- Using a handheld electric whisk, beat the butter, stevia, vanilla, and egg.
+(Photo 1).

-- Bake the cookies for about 14 minutes at 350 degrees F. Let them cool on the baking sheet before enjoying them.
+- Bake the cookies for about 14 minutes at 350°F. Let them cool on the baking sheet before enjoying them.

-I make these cookies with blanched, finely ground almond flour, and they come out wonderfully light.
+- I make these cookies with blanched, finely ground almond flour, and they come out wonderfully light.
 I don't recommend using almond meal in this recipe.
+It's too coarse.

-Personally, I'm not a fan of sugar-free chocolate chips.
-I prefer to use the real thing.
-I like to use extra-dark chocolate chips that I order on Amazon (link provided in the recipe card below).
+I'm not a fan of sugar-free chocolate chips.
+I prefer the real thing.
+I like to use these extra-dark chocolate chips.

 The best way to ensure that cookies are chewy is to cool them completely on the baking sheet and not on a cooling rack.